-Director: Julie Taymor; Written by: Irene Mecchi, Roger Allers; Cast: (the cast may change on different dates) George Asprey, Shaun Escoffery, Gugwana Dlamini, Gary Jordan, Ben Heathcote, Keith Bookman, Nick Afoa, Janique Charles, Melone M'kenzy, David Blake, Barnaby Thompson, Ta'niyah Fearon-Telfer, Theo Grant, Ikechukwudi Machie, Tia Murrell, Tia Murrell, Kai Plummer-Walrond, Hugo Max Woodhouse, Nia-May Taylor; Music and lyrics: Elton John, Tim Rice, Lebo M, Mark Mancina
+Director: Julie Taymor; Written by: Irene Mecchi; Cast: (the cast may change on different dates) George Asprey, Shaun Escoffery, Gugwana Dlamini, Gary Jordan, Ben Heathcote, Keith Bookman, Nick Afoa, Janique Charles, Melone M'Kenzy, David Blake, Barnaby Thompson, Zion Gardner, Tia Murrell, Samuel O'Loughlin, Kai Plummer-Walrond, Nia-May Taylor, Avive Savannah Williams, Monae Wilson, Hugo Max Woodhouse, Sadia McEwen; Music and lyrics: Elton John, Tim Rice, Lebo M, Mark Mancina, Hans Zimmer

 If you've seen the Oscar-winning animated Disney movie then the West End version of "The Lion King" won't disappoint.